 Next, SWAT fired tear gas canisters through several windows to force his surrender, BSO said in a press release issued Friday.

 After James’ mother arrived and spoke with him by phone, he, at last, came out.

-Investigators found the murder weapon inside the house, a black 9-millimeter Hi-Point pistol, containing a bullet of the same kind found in the gold Jeep.
+Investigators said they found the murder weapon inside the house, a black 9-millimeter Hi-Point pistol containing a bullet of the same kind found in the gold Jeep.

 The BSO Crime Lab confirmed James’ gun was the same one used to kill the men at Golf Villas Apartments, records show.

 James is charged with two counts of first-degree murder and is being held without bond at the Broward Main Jail.

 Records show he has not entered a plea.

 Cirminiello said detectives’ work in the case is more evidence BSO has “one of the best homicide units in the country.”